-Imagine you have developed a new software program to automate an electric lamp operations.
+Imagine you have developed a new software program to automate an electric lamp operation.
 You have designed different modes to switch ‘on’ and ‘off’ the lamp.
-But, how will you make sure that the program runs smoothly without any glitches?
+But how will you make sure that the program runs smoothly without any glitches?
 You don’t want last-minute mistakes before releasing your product to your customers.

 You will need a testing environment to test your software program and understand its functional flow here.
 Visual Studio is one such platform for testing your code and making it error-free.